AchoArnold/json-to-c-sharp/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=AchoArnold_json-to-c-sharp&metric=alert_status)](https://sonarcloud.io/dashboard?id=AchoArnold_json-to-c-sharp)
 [![GitHub license](https://img.shields.io/github/license/AchoArnold/json-to-c-sharp?color=brightgreen)](https://github.com/AchoArnold/json-to-c-sharp/blob/master/LICENSE)

-This tool instantly escapes a JSON string into a c# string variable.
-Paste a JSON structure on the left and the escaped c# string will be generated to the right, which you can paste into your program.
+This tool instantly escapes a JSON string into a C# string variable.
+Paste a JSON structure on the left and the escaped C# string will be generated to the right, which you can paste into your program.
 The script has to make some assumptions, so double-check the output!

 ![screely-1640461529886](https://user-images.githubusercontent.com/4196457/147392530-bce8c6b6-9aee-47d2-9616-c79d44fdf1cc.png)